Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 3. Four (4) 3/8 (Grade 5) bolts in the horizontal portion of exhaust pipe(s) as close to the turbo as possible.
 Bolts to be installed 90 degrees to each other, within one inch of each other.

-4. Hood stack is not permitted (Unless legal in the state the truck is licensed by).
+4. Hood stacks are not permitted.
+(Unless legal in the state the truck is licensed by)

 5. Aftermarket exhaust and bed stack permitted.